What is Amniocentesis?

 - You’re an older mom (usually meaning over 35) and want to rule out that your baby has Down syndrome since there’s a slightly higher risk of it in older moms.

 - There’s a medical reason to deliver the baby a week or two early; amnio can show whether the baby’s lungs are mature enough to induce labor.

 What Can an Amniocentesis Test For?

 - Spina bifida

-An amniocentesis is also sometimes performed in the third trimester to check on the baby’s lung development if an early delivery is recommended.
-The baby’s gender can also be confirmed.
-Test results are available in within 2-3 weeks.
+Amniocentesis is also sometimes performed in the third trimester to check on fetal lung maturity if early delivery is recommended.
+Aside from the baby’s lungs being checked the baby’s gender can also be confirmed.
+Test results are available within 2-3 weeks.

 If you develop a fever or experience vaginal bleeding, discharge, or severe pain during your recovery, please call your OB-GYN immediately.
 It may be a sign of infection or another complication.

 Another related procedure that may be used to diagnose genetic and chromosomal defects is chorionic villus sampling.
 Some women prefer to have a trimester screen or prenatal cell-free DNA screening, called a screening test, before making up their mind about having an invasive test like amniocentesis.

 Ultimately, the decision to have genetic amniocentesis is up to you.
 Your health care provider or genetic counselor can help you weigh all the factors in the decision.

 If you have any questions about or apprehension about an amniocentesis test, please talk to your doctor